AppFuse

-Unlike other "new project" wizards, the AppFuse wizard creates a number of additional classes and files that implement features, but also serve as examples for the developer.
-The project is pre-configured to talk to a database, to deploy in an appserver, and to allow logging in.
+In contrast to typical "new project" wizards, the AppFuse wizard generates multiple additional classes and files not only to implement various features but also to provide valuable examples for developers.
+This project comes pre-configured for database connectivity, appserver deployment, and user authentication, offering a ready-to-use framework for development.

 When AppFuse was first developed, it only supported Struts and Hibernate.
 In version 2.x, it supports Hibernate, iBATIS or JPA as persistence frameworks.
 For implementing the MVC model, AppFuse is compatible with JSF, Spring MVC, Struts 2 or Tapestry.

 Features integrated into AppFuse includes the following: